grantmcdermott/skeptic-priors/README.md

 ### Docker

 For those of you who don't feel like configuring a manual setup, I also provide a [Docker image](https://hub.docker.com/repository/docker/grantmcd/sceptic) that bundles all of the necessary elements.
-You'll also want to mount this repo on the running container so that you can access the actual scripts.
+You'll also want to mount this repo on the running container so that you can access the actual data and scripts.
 For example, say that you've cloned this repo to `/home/yourname/sceptic-priors` on your computer.
 Then you would run

 ```sh
 docker run -it --rm -v /home/yourname/sceptic-priors:/mnt/sceptic-priors grantmcd/sceptic /bin/bash